albert-ntiri/guess_that_number/README.md

 ## Overview
 Guess That Number is a game I built using Tkinter in Python.
 The object of the game is to guess a number between a specific range in as few tries as possible, using the hints given.
 It has 3 levels of difficulty and an ability to set a custom range if the user chooses.

+## Files
+Here are the relevant files for this application:
+- **ReadMe**: This file contains a high-level walkthrough of the project.
+- **Guess_That_Number.ipynb**: This file contains the code for the application.
+It is written in Jupyter Notebook.
+- **images**: This folder has screenshots of the application.

 ## Structure
 This application has 3 pages: